petrmiculek/Face_Presentation_Attack_Detection/notes.md

 * verify evaluation runs with unified load_model #DONE#

 * do transforms in DataLoader #DONE#
+  * now that transforms run inside the dataloader, rerun benchmark for training speed w.r.t. batch size and number of workers

+* code saves the model on min val loss, but best epoch stats based on highest val accu

 * lime:
   * just call it #DONE#